reallusion/iClone/VisibleObjectKit/README.md

-# Simple Layer Manager Lite
+# Visible Object Kit

-### Version: 0.8.0 (in progress)
+### Version: 0.9.0 (in progress)

 ### Introduction

-Simple Layer Manager Lite is the Python plugin in iClone, providing choose any object type to add visible key in current scene time.
+Visible Object Kit is the Python plugin in iClone, providing choose any object type to set visible status in current scene time.

 ### Release Notes